 But did you know that you are missing a key part of your brand that will ensure better success if you dive into the design of your brand first?
-Instead of jumping to the visuals, there is one key thing you need to do.
-And that’s what we are going to dive into today.
+Instead of jumping to the visuals, this is the first thing you need to do when branding your business.

 If you are guilty of spending too much time and attention on your brand design, you’re missing an important step that comes first.
-Before you focus on the visuals of your brand, you need to first define your brand strategy.
+Before you focus on the visuals of your brand, the first thing to do when branding your business is to define your brand strategy.

 A brand strategy is the foundation of your business and defines things like your target audience, positioning, and messaging.
 It’s the bread to your butter and let’s be honest – no one likes eating butter without the bread.